Chinatowns in Canada: Toronto

 Greater Toronto has several cities with concentrated Chinese neighbourhoods and Chinatowns.
 Toronto's Downtown Chinatown has a high concentration of ethnic Chinese residents and businesses extending along Dundas Street West and Spadina Avenue, which was created as a response to the expropriation of the city's First Chinatown.
 The development of this downtown Chinatown led to the development of Toronto's East Chinatown.
 Toronto's present downtown Chinatown developed in the late 19th century and is now one of the largest Chinese-Canadian communities in the Greater Toronto Area.
 Toronto's neighbouring cities of Mississauga and Markham also host a number of large Chinese business centres, plazas and malls, albeit no single defined Chinatown.
 The city also has a Koreatown, along Bloor St West for Korean Canadians and a Little Japan along Dundas St West of Yonge St.

 Windsor

 Windsor's West Side neighborhood is home to a Chinatown.

 Many Asians Americans who long for Chinese food from Detroit often visit this Chinatown, alongside Chicago and Toronto.

 Other Chinatowns in Ontario

-Hamilton and Sudbury were also once home to a Chinatown.
+Hamilton and Sudbury (formerly on Borgia Street in Sudbury were Chinese restaurants and laundries that disappeared in the late 1960s with urban renewal of what is now Elm Place shopping mall). were also once home to a Chinatown.